GP ADHD Prescribing in Australia

 Key Requirements

-Tasmania is in early stages of developing GP ADHD prescribing reforms, broadly following the Queensland model.
-The Tasmanian government has acknowledged the need for improved ADHD access, particularly in rural and regional areas.
-Specific timelines and training requirements are yet to be announced.
+Tasmania has committed to GP ADHD prescribing reforms, broadly following the national model established by Queensland and adopted by other states.
+The Tasmanian government has acknowledged the need for improved ADHD access, particularly in rural and regional areas where specialist wait times are among the longest in the country.
+Specific timelines and training requirements are still being developed.

 Key Requirements